-In 2019, all foreign subsidiaries were profitable with the most significant contribution coming to the OTP Group's consolidated net profit from Bulgaria, Croatia, Ukraine and Russia.
+In 2022, all foreign subsidiaries - except for Ukraine - were profitable with the most significant contribution coming to the OTP Group's consolidated net profit from Bulgaria, Croatia and Serbia.
 In addition, as a result of these various strategic acquisitions, the OTP Group's management believes that the OTP Group is approaching its strategic target of being in the top 3 to 5 position in all of the markets in which it operates, except Russia, Ukraine and Romania.

-History of 2016-2019 acquisitions
+History of 2016-2023 acquisitions

-Since 21 December 2016, the Issuer has announced eight acquisitions in the CEE region, whereby the Issuer or its relevant local subsidiary agreed to the acquisition of the target entity and, in some cases, certain other exposures.
+Since 21 December 2016, the Issuer has announced ten acquisitions in the CEE region, whereby the Issuer or its relevant local subsidiary agreed to the acquisition of the target entity and, in some cases, certain other exposures.
 In general, these acquisitions were undertaken to strengthen the OTP Group's market positions and potentially achieve benefits from synergies in the countries where it is already present and also to build presence in new regional markets (Albania, Moldova and Slovenia).
-As at the date of this Base Prospectus, the acquired entities in lines 1, 2, 3, 5 and 7 of the table below have already been integrated with the OTP Group subsidiaries already present in the respective countries.